The Collection of a random urine sample

 How do I collect my sample?

 Your doctor will often ask you to collect an early morning sample, although urine collected at other times of day is acceptable for some tests.
-An early morning sample is the first sample you pass after waking in the morning, this is the urine that has collected in your bladder overnight.
+An early morning sample is the first sample you pass after waking in the morning.
+It is the urine that has collected in your bladder overnight.

-Unless told otherwise by your doctor, please follow the procedure below.
+Unless told otherwise by your doctor, please follow the steps below.

 What do I do with the sample when I have finished?

 Please follow these instructions carefully.
-Failure to do so will make it difficult for your doctor to interpret the results and you may have to do the test again.
+Failure to do so will make it difficult for your doctor to interpret the results.
+You may have to do the test again.

 Who do I tell if I have a problem?